dloghis/mysql-backup-rotate-directories/README.md

 # mysql-backup-rotate-directories
-Backup Databases and rotate your directories
+Backup Databases and rotate your directories daily, weekly and monthly

 EN - English